SophieDufrane/redeemit-platform/README.md

     </details>

 - **Redemption Process**
-  - Employees can add items to their cart, modify quantities, and remove selections.
+  - Employees can add items to their cart, modify quantities, and remove items.
-  - The system ensures only users with sufficient points can redeem rewards.
+  - The system ensures only users with sufficient points can redeem items.
-  - Upon redemption, points are deducted, and the cart is cleared.
+  - Upon redemption, points are deducted, transaction recorded in the database and cart is cleared.
     <details>
-      <summary>Cart with Insufficient balance</summary>
+      <summary>Cart with Insufficient balance (button disabled)</summary>
       <img src="images-documentation/readme_images/features/cart_insufficient_balance.png">
     </details>